 A mosquito-borne virus that usually causes mild and self-limiting disease in humans, characterised by symptoms that resemble influenza or dengue fever (e.g., fever, headache, malaise, nausea).
-CNS infection can lead to long-term neurological sequelae and death, particularly in children.
+Central nervous system infection can lead to long-term neurological sequelae and death, particularly in children.

 Occurs mainly in Central and South America, but cases have been reported in North America.

 Large human outbreaks have been linked to epizootic infection, in which equine species are a major amplifying host for the virus.
 Enzootic infection, which likely utilises rodents as amplifying hosts, may be the cause of up to 10% of cases that are clinically misdiagnosed as dengue fever.